Me, Too...

 We shut the aircraft down and started the debrief, talking about this and that.
 I was correctly answering his questions and began to get a little unsettled when every question he asked seemed to be getting him angrier and angrier.
 After about 20 minutes he said, "Well?!"
 I shrugged my shoulders and said, "Well, what, Sir," looking at him, wholly puzzled.

 I finished up and hustled inside, wondering if I'd passed or failed.
 Informing me at the table that I'd "better get my shit together before Advanced Instruments," and citing various flight discrepancy issues I thought were wholly bogus (officer candidates do not argue with a military check pilot) he handed me the lowest possible grade I could get and still pass.
 Relieved but hugely crestfallen I wondered what the hell had happened.
-I would always wonder...
+I would always wonder... forever on.

 Cut to around 40 years later.
 I'd been retired from active service for a couple of years and going to school to get a teaching credential.
 I was going teach in Alabama Public Schools.
-I'd bought a new home in Enterprise Alabama with its western border on that very same Shell Army Airfield of lore.
+I'd bought a new home in Enterprise Alabama with its western border on that very same Shell Army Airfield of our story's lore.

-In the early morning, I'd get up to "sky watch."
+In the early-early morning, I'd get up to "sky watch."
 The adjacent Shell Army Airfield trained 24 hours a day.
 The military aircraft, about a half mile distant, would be launching or recovering to the helidrome, three times a day, with the usual dull roar of jet engines and air chopping main rotor blades.
 I would sit on my deck listening and remembering.

-Abruptly one morning, as I'd not thought of it for a decade, it occurred to me that the copse of trees and aforementioned clearing, alluded to above, was a very short distance... within walking distance from where I was sitting at that moment.
+Abruptly one morning, as I'd not thought of it for a decade (every checkride!), it occurred to me that the copse of trees and aforementioned clearing, alluded to above, was a very short distance... within walking distance from where I was sitting at that moment.
 I was remembering my BI Flight Check, again puzzled as ever... wondering again what the hell had happened... ...and then it struck me!

 I hadn't had a clue.
 Was he disappointed I wasn't copping to the requirement that it be my idea?
 He rewarded me with my barely passing grade for my unwillingness to go along?
 I'd had no idea what was going on.
 I thought the screw-up was, somehow, entirely my own.

 How did that scar me?
-Well, I spent the next 20 years getting twisted up and ulcer-anxious when check-ride times came around every year.
-I can't recall one that didn't cause serious anxiety, and sometimes that anxiety provoked issues with self-respect and self-worth... like a Master Aviator with a thousand hours of combat time in a war zone, full boat Standardization Instructor Pilot (SIP) and Instrument Flight Examiner (IFE) ratings and even earning a Bronze Star... should be the cause of questioned self-worth.
+Well, I spent the next 23 years getting twisted up and ulcer-anxious when check-ride times came around every year.
+I can't recall one that didn't cause serious anxiety, and sometimes that anxiety provoked issues with self-respect and self-worth... like a Master Aviator with a thousand hours of combat time in a war zone, full boat Standardization Instructor Pilot (SIP) and Instrument Flight Examiner (IFE) ratings... and even earning a Bronze Star... should be the cause of questioned self-worth.

 No...
 I was "raped," in a manner of speaking... by a likely serial rapist, eh?
 I didn't even know I'd been raped for decades and even wholly un-penetrated and oblivious, I was scarred for life.
 My mind had an unjust hole put in it on the subject of flight checks.

-The point is, is that this is not just "shaken off" like it's just "one of those things," and your aggregate female deals with worse on a daily basis, most making it work better than myself...
+The point is, is that this is not just "shaken off" like it's just "one of those things," and your aggregate female deals with worse on a daily basis... most making it work better than myself...
 I have to say.
 No... women have only ever taken a bad deal, rife with ignorance and glad misogyny, and made things better than menfolk deserve, in the aggregate, in spite of their grievous treatment.

 Given my own and very minimal, almost tangential, experience with an abuser of the ilk threatening them as a matter of course, I'm provoked to wonder about the avoidable damage to their feelings of worth and self-respect, betrayed.
 What "might have been" for them...